 If you are interested in a terminal master’s degree, please review information on the master’s degree in Regional Studies: Russia, Eastern Europe, and Central Asia (REECA) offered by the Davis Center for Russian and Eurasian Studies.

 We welcome applicants with traditional and non-traditional preparation in the field, as long as their foreign-language, linguistic, and literary-studies skills are strong.
 Applicants should show knowledge of Russian (or the language of the student's major field) equivalent to the Harvard class “Advanced Russian II: Reading, Composition, and Conversation.”

 Formal training in literature or linguistics is highly desirable for admission.
-In order to anticipate the language requirement, the candidate for admission should also have a reading knowledge of French or German, although this is not a prerequisite.
+In order to anticipate the language requirement, it helps for a candidate to have a reading knowledge of French or German, although this is not a prerequisite.

-No application for admission will be considered complete unless accompanied by a recent and extensive sample of the student’s written work in English.
+No application for admission will be considered complete unless accompanied by a recent and extensive sample (usually 20-25 pages) of the student’s written work in English.

 The department ordinarily interviews finalists for admission by Skype in late January and early February.
-Admitted students are encouraged to come to campus whenever they are able for a one-day visit in February or March to meet with the faculty and graduate students and to find out more about programs of study available within the department.
-We strongly urge applicants who may be out of the country in the spring to so inform the department and try to visit Cambridge before their departure.
+Admitted students are encouraged to come to campus whenever they are able for a one-day visit, usually in February or March, to meet with the faculty and graduate students and to find out more about our programs of study.

 We also welcome potential candidates who wish to come to Cambridge for informational interviews during the spring or fall before submitting an application.
 Contact the department administrator to arrange meetings with individual faculty members.
 In such cases, candidates should also arrange to meet with the current director of graduate studies for Slavic and possibly the department chair.